yatiml/yatiml/docs/advanced_features.rst

 specified in the list from the attributes that it has.
 If more than one subclass matches, it will give an error message stating that the file being read is ambiguous.
 If both a parent class and its child class match, YAtiML will prefer the child class, and not consider it ambiguous.
-Abstract base classes (ones with functions marked ``@abc.abstractmethod``) never match, as they cannot be instantiated.
+Abstract base classes (ones inheriting from ``abc.ABC``, and/or with functions marked ``@abc.abstractmethod``) never match, as they cannot be instantiated.

 Note that the child classes include the parent's class's ``center`` attribute in their ``__init__``, and pass it on using ``super()``.
 This is required, as